yhson135/MPP-project/README.md

 --gnn: select the gnn type
 If you run main_PCQM4.py, there will be a preprocessing stage.
 After you run the code, you will find dataset/pcqm4m-v2 folder.
 Please save this folder.
 If there is a dataset/pcqm4m-v2 folder, the preprocessing stage will be skipped.
+Please do not pretrain on Colab notebook.
+The file is too big.
 ### Finetuning dataset
 main_bbbp.py